alexyuan66/CPSC484-Final-Project/README.md

 - Alex Yuan (amy24)
     - I began the prototype development by organizing group work sessions as well as coordinated what each person was working on.
     - My group began by first working on the front-end of our code.
-In specific, I assisted in developing the main-menu and congratulation pages as well as design them.
-One feature that was particularly buggy on these pages
+In specific, I assisted in developing the main-menu and congratulation pages as well as design them with their respective HTML, CSS, and JS files.
+One feature that was particularly buggy on these pages was the healthbar, where the value of the healthbar had to be saved between pages.
+I designed and implemented the health bar functionality as well as added css, fulfilling a task for our game.
+This involved creating the healthbar.js and updateHealthbar.js files.
+    - Next, I implemented the cursor/sensor functionality within kinect-cursor.js.
+This was extremly difficult but Oion and I met up numeous times, attened office hours, managed to figure it out, debug, and test the cursor.
+This took a significant amount of time as I had no prior knowledge of the kinect sensor.
+    - Once finishing the cursor, I then added this baseline cursor functionality within our front-end implementation and continued to work on the design and style of our platform.
+    - Unfortunately, after we finished the style of our platform, we added to the TV, realizing that much of the CSS of our code had to be adjusted.
+I adjusted the code to fit the TV,debugged based on the TV functionality, and added adjustments to the cursor functionality.
+    - Finally, I created the Usage section of this readme, wrote my contributions, and further debugged the code.

 - Anna Xu (awx2)
     - I did a lot of the frontend for this project.
 I did index.html, part of the main-menu.html, and congratulations.html.
 Addiitonally, I worked on styling for all the pages.
 One of the most difficult aspects I worked on was connecting the kinect cursor with the html pages.
 Before, we were using mouse hovering, which was not compatible with the sensor.
 Instead I had to use the javascript function getBoundingClientRect() to detect one div on top of another div.
 In the end, I wrote javascript for all the buttons in the project.
 I also was the one to upload our project to the sensor and start testing it there.
     - It was sometimes difficult coordinating with group because of incompatible scheudles.
 We were able to work around this by meeting in pairs, triples, and on occation 4 people at a time.
 We also were in frequent communicaiton over text.

 - Nathalia Reis (nvr4)
     - Throughout the week our team met up multiple times in person and online to develop the prototype.
     - I created the breathe.html, css, and js files and worked on getting the animated breathing circle working.